 The Board's Rules and Regulations authorize the Board Secretary to issue complaints in unfair practice charges when it is determined that a sufficient cause of action is stated in the charge.
 After a complaint is issued, the case is assigned to a hearing examiner for further investigation.
-Conciliation can be used for the purpose of arriving at a settlement of the case without a formal hearing.
-Should conciliation fail, the case proceeds to a formal hearing.

 At the hearing, a representative of the party that filed the charge prosecutes the case before a hearing examiner.
 Both parties can present testimony and documentary evidence and cross-examine witnesses.
 After a hearing, the hearing examiner issues a decision called a Proposed Decision and Order containing a statement of the case, findings of fact, conclusions of law, and an order either dismissing or sustaining the charge.
-If the charge is sustained, appropriate actions to remedy the effect of the unfair practice may be ordered.
+If the charge is sustained, appropriate actions to remedy the effect of the unfair practice are ordered.
 If necessary, the Board has the authority to petition the courts for the enforcement of its orders, appropriate temporary relief, or restraining orders.

-Occasionally, charges are filed by public employees against employee organizations alleging violations of the union's duty of fair representation.
+Occasionally, charges are filed by public employees against employee organizations alleging violations of the union's "duty of fair representation."
 These are dismissed for lack of jurisdiction based on a Pennsylvania Supreme Court decision that held that such actions do not constitute an unfair labor practice.
 Instead, these situations must be addressed in the courts by the individual.
-See Ziccardi v.
-Commonwealth of Pennsylvania, Department of General Services, et.al., 500 Pa.
-326, 456 A.2d 979 (1982), and Narcotics Agents Regional Committee, FOP, Lodge No. 74 v.
-AFSCME and the Commonwealth of Pennsylvania 780 A.2d 863 (PA Cmwlth 2001).
 Duty of fair representation charges filed by private-sector employees are also dismissed for lack of jurisdiction, but these employees may address their allegations to the National Labor Relations Board.